l7mp/stunner/docs/DEPLOYMENT.md

   servers, and
 - set the `iceTransportPolicy` to `relay` on both sides.

-Note that the `iceTransportPolicy: relay` setting is mandatory in this case, otherwise the connection falls back to the asymmetric mode (this is a consequence of the way [ICE assigns priorities](https://www.ietf.org/rfc/rfc5245.txt) to different connection types).
+The `iceTransportPolicy: relay` setting is mandatory in this case, otherwise the connection falls back to the asymmetric mode (this is a consequence of the way [ICE assigns priorities](https://www.ietf.org/rfc/rfc5245.txt) to different connection types).
 Furthermore, it is a good practice to configure the STUNner TURN URI in the server-side ICE server configuration with the *internal* IP address and port used by STUNner (i.e., the ClusterIP of the `stunner`